-One stir of the pot led to another.
+One stir of the pot lead to another.
 Sex led to sexuality led to orgasms led to…and that’s when it happened.
-With the introduction of one simple word, a room turned from the most radical unofficial think tank ever to what I imagine the room of purgatory to be like.
+With the introduction of one simple word, a room turned from the most radical unofficial think tank ever to what I imagine the purgatory room to be like.
 My first mistake was to assume that most other women my age must masturbate too.

 “What do you all think about masturbation?”
 It was met with two polar responses: 80% groans of disgust as if hearing someone utter the word masturbation without using their indoor voice means you’re going to hell, 6% released a squeal of excitement (my three friends accounted for this 6% so it’s even more underwhelming than you initially thought).
 The other 14% released some strange noise of confusion that there is no name for other than ‘please let me buy you a vibrator.’

 If I could rewrite one part of my sexual awakening story, I would include a part where my mother sat down with me and had an honest conversation about my pleasure with me, part of which would have included masturbation.
-I eventually figured it out, but an open conversation with someone who I trust and admire as much as my mom would have mitigated more Google searches and failed orgasm attempts than I can count.
+I eventually figured it out, but an open conversation with someone who I trust and admire as much as my mom would have mitigated more google searches and failed orgasm attempts than I can count.
 My mother’s opinions and thoughts consistently inspire me.
-Hearing my mother speak, seriously, about topics that people find taboo such as masturbation automatically makes me more comfortable discussing them too by virtue of the close relationship we share and my admiration for her.
+I admire my mom and we share a close relationship.
+Hearing my mother speak, seriously, about topics that people find taboo makes me more comfortable discussing them too.

 It is time to uplift a generation of women who are not afraid to take charge of their pleasure.
 Part of this is teaching young girls that they, and they alone, own their bodies.
 As awkward as it may feel in the moment, sit down and talk to your daughter about her pleasure.
 The conversation does not have to end in you supplying her with a lifetime supply of dildos.
 Rather, it can look more organic.
-I envision a conversation in which masturbation is spoken about as a normal act, in order to help your daughter destigmatize her own pleasure.
+I envision a conversation where masturbation is spoken about as a normal act, in order to help your daughter expect and own her own pleasure.

 While searching for some tips from the experts, I found an article by an organization named Healthy Children.
 The article runs through pointers for the conversation itself.
-They are sponsored by the American Academy of Pediatrics and you can find their tips here.
-Some of my favorites include don’t discredit love, be real and find the right time and place.
+This organization is sponsored by the American Academy of Pediatrics and you can find their tips here.
+Some of my favorite tips include: don’t discredit love, be real, and find the right time and place.
 Take a look for yourself to see if you find it as helpful as I did.
 It’s also okay if this resource doesn’t answer all your questions.
-The Center for Young Women’s Health is an educational organization dedicated to providing young women with the carefully researched information they need to take charge of their health.
-Following your inspiring conversation, you can also direct your daughter to their advice here or browse the site together!
+I also found the Center for Young Women’s Health, an educational organization dedicated to providing young women with the carefully researched information they need to take charge of their health.
+Following your inspiring conversation, you can also take a look at their sensible advice here or browse the site together!